thopman/AC101/examples/hello_world_faust/README.md

-# Hello World Example
+# Hello World Faust Example

-Starts a FreeRTOS task to print "Hello World"

-See the README.md file in the upper level 'examples' directory for more information about examples.
+Faust-esp32 sawtooth example for the a1-thinker a1s board using the ac101 codec.